Lncvrt/xps-launcher/README.md

 - [ ] Auto Launcher Updater (Currently manual, may stay this way)
 - [ ] MacOS and Linux Support (Likely wine, if that can even be done.
 I don't know how MacOS works)
 - [ ] Proper android Version (Not sure how this will happen, if that will even happen)

+I forgot about this project and I'm not sure if I want to recontinue it.
+I will probably not though